eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-rpc-checkin.md

 ### Returns

-On success, returns the checkin resource created.
+On success, returns the check-in resource created.
 Eg

 ```json
 {